srazmjo/Workshop1/final_project.md

 This original raster object downloaded from the WorldPop website shows the original population distribution:
 ![](project2_part3_actual_population_worldpop.png)

 However, after subsetting Mpassa and investigating its population distribution, I found out that my linear model actually overpredicts Mpassa's population distribution in some areas.
+The peaks in the central areas of Mpassa show the major overpredictions.
 The following 3-D plot shows the striking overprediction in the central areas of Mpassa, Francesville:

 ![](project2_part2_Mpassa_3d_plot.PNG)